 Geography is an important field, one that will only continue to become more critical as our world struggles with climate change.
 As the study of the planet’s systems, movements, and changes, geography provides a critical understanding of natural resources, their ability, and how humans impact the natural world.
 There has never been a better time to earn one of the best online bachelor’s degrees in geography!

 What is a Geography Degree?

-A bachelor’s degree in geography gives you the expertise you need to understand the shape of the world and how that affects human society.
-Geographers study the formation and effects of the landscape of the earth on humans and animals.
+A bachelors degree in geography gives you the expertise you need to understand the shape of the world and how that affects human society.
+Geographers study the formation and effects of the earth’s landscape on humans and animals.
 They also seek to understand why and how the earth’s landscape can change over time.